 Must be between the ages of 17 and 35 Job Description

-Job training for a Utilities Equipment Repairer consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and 13 weeks of Advanced Individual Training, including practice in repairing electrical products.
-Part of this time is spent in the classroom and part in the field.
+Job training for a Multi-Channel Transmission Systems Operator-Maintainer consists of 10 weeks of Basic Training, where you’ll learn basic Soldiering skills, and 15 weeks of Advanced Individual Training (AIT), which will include a combination of hands-on and classroom training with multi-channel transmitters and associated equipment.
 Benefits/RequirementsBenefits

 - Paid training

 - Federal and State tuition assistance

 - Retirement benefits for part-time service

 - Low-cost life insurance (up to $400,000 in coverage)

 - Student Loan Repayment Program (up to $50,000, for existing loans)